Q1. What is the Tata Mundra project?

 This technology and choice of unit sizes help the project emit less greenhouse gases than would be produced by regular coal-fired power stations of the same capacity.
 This project is designed to burn 1.7 million tons less coal per year, thus avoiding carbon emissions of 3.2 million tons per year.

-The project generates about 764 grams of carbon dioxide per kilowatt hour—well below the Indian national average of 1,259 grams per kilowatt hour and the OECD (Organisation for Economic Co-operation and Development) countries’ average of 888 grams per kilowatt (figures are for 2005.)
+The project generates about 764 grams of carbon dioxide per kilowatt hour—well below the Indian national average of 1,259 grams per kilowatt hour and the OECD (Organization for Economic Co-operation and Development) countries’ average of 888 grams per kilowatt (figures are for 2005.)

 The Tata Mundra project has met appropriate World Bank Group guidelines at the time of IFC’s financing.